Cycling through the 'Cilento Antico' (on the traces of the 'Silent Way') - BVS6

-The first part of the route is very picturesque.
-It passes through the quaint fishing villages of Pioppi and Acciaroli.
+The route is very picturesque.
+It passes along the coast from Marina di Casalvelino, through the quaint fishing villages of Pioppi and Acciaroli.
 From there, it continues for 40 Km following the beautiful coastal line.
 From Castellabate you start cycling inland and will discover some of the most authentic village of the area.
 You’ll stay overnight in Vatolla and Stio, both little gems, authentic representations of rural southern Italy.
 From Stio along a magnificent route, full of pleasant surprises you then return to the plain again, after having experienced a great week in the Cilento.

 Your time on the Silent Way will be magical, but not without difficulty.
 In fact, The Silent Way goes sometimes through a very harsh land, wild, and for that reason authentic.
 We are sure that during this tour you will learn to know and love the Cilento area, discovering its many natural and cultural treasures.
 Even more so you will be pleasantly surprised by the hospitality of its people, who will make you feel like a welcomed guest.